You are the light of hope to save Salur Hospital

-Leprosy Mission doctors, nurses and health workers are doing everything they can to help each person who comes through the hospital doors; the quality of their work has recently received praise from the Indian
+Leprosy Mission doctors, nurses and health workers are doing everything they can to help each person who comes through the hospital doors; the quality of their work has recently received praise from the Indian Government.

 But without funding, their life-saving work won’t be able to continue.

-Salur and Kothara Hospitals are at breaking point
+Salur Hospital is at breaking point

-Kothara Hospital is facing a shortfall of $200,000.
-Salur Hospital a $155,000 shortfall.
 We must act now to ensure we keep leprosy expertise.

-Will you help save Salur and Kothara Hospitals?
+Will you help save Salur Hospital?

 Now, maybe more than ever, we’re in this together.
 Without you we simply can’t do it.